MOE Secondary 1 Posting Exercise Process

 |Normal (Technical)||25 - 27|

 Meeting the indicative PSLE Score range does not mean your child will be admitted to the school.
-The indicative PSLE Score range shows the PSLE Score of the first and last student admitted into The indicative PSLE score range will not always be the same as the actual PSLE score range for the current year.
+The indicative PSLE Score range shows the PSLE Score of the first and last student admitted into the current cohort.
+The indicative PSLE score range will not always be the same as the actual PSLE score range for the current year as it is based on the previous year's PSLE score.

 The actual COPs are not pre-determined before the posting and may vary from year to year depending on students’ PSLE results and their school choices for that particular year’s S1 Posting Exercise.